DaraDadachanji/go-aws-sso-credentials-getter/README.md

 clone this repository and build the executable.
 Then move it to your bin folder

+NOTE: if you are building for WSL you should include the `WSL_DISTRO_NAME` environment variable when building

 ```bash
 git clone https://github.com/DaraDadachanji/pcreds.git
 cd pcreds